 5. Talk It Out With a Friend

-Talking with an understanding friend can be a helpful way to process difficult feelings and make sense of thoughts.
-It’s important to not get into the habit of just venting about the job or dwelling on problems, because this doesn’t actually help alleviate stress or prevent burnout.
-Rather, talk with someone who can help you discover possible solutions, reframe negative thoughts, and get unstuck.
+Talking with an understanding friend can help you process and make sense of your thoughts.
+However, avoid dwelling on problems–doing so doesn’t alleviate stress or prevent burnout.
+Instead, consult someone who can assist in discovering possible solutions, reframing negative thoughts, and getting unstuck.

 6. Get Enough Sleep

 Insomnia and lack of sleep are a vicious cycle.
-When someone lays awake at night stressed and worried, this causes the body to release more stress hormones.
-More stress hormones lead to chronic stress, which over time can become burnout.
+The body releases stress hormones when you lie awake due to anxiety, which can eventually contribute to burnout.
 Getting plenty of rest is critical for mental, emotional, and physical health.
-Practice good sleep hygiene and consider a soothing nighttime routine like gentle stretching, reading, or meditation.5
+Practice good sleep hygiene by implementing a soothing nighttime routine with stretching, reading, or meditation.5

 8. Eat Healthy Food